 The Master of Science in Cybersecurity (MSCY) program provides the skills, knowledge, and abilities of national and international concerns in cybersecurity defense and attack.
-The program follows the Association for Computing Machinery (ACM) Body of Knowledge of the Cybersecurity and NSA/DHS Center for Academic Excellence (CAE) in Cyber Operation (OP) and Cyber Defense (CD) with technical and non-technical cores.
-The program also offers the learner the opportunity to understand the role of government and industry in securing and protecting assets.
+The program aligns with the Association for Computing Machinery (ACM) Body of Knowledge for NSA/DHS Center for Academic Excellence (CAE) in Cyber Operation (OP) and Cyber Defense (CD) with technical and non-technical cores.
+The program also offers the opportunity to understand the role of government and industry in securing and protecting assets.

-In addition to taking these core courses, you can specialize in the following areas:
+In addition to taking these core courses, you can specialize in Cyber Defense or Cyber Operations.

 Students complete an additional six credits from advanced courses in either Computer Science (Cloud Computing), Data Science (Data Mining), IT Management, or an opportunity to select an internship option.
 Every student completes a Capstone before graduation.

 CityU is a designated National Center of Academic Excellence in Cyber Defense Education by the National Security Agency and Department of Homeland Security.
 The Center’s mission is to conduct programs, courses, research, and consulting in Information Assurance.

 In the Master of Science in Cybersecurity program, students learn to:

 Integrate a foundational knowledge of all areas of advanced cybersecurity